seregazhuk/seregazhuk.github.io_old/_posts/2016-05-12-laravel-multi-auth.md

 {% endhighlight %}

-Then as documentation sais we go to our `config/auth.php` and switch to the new driver:
+Then as documentation says we go to our `config/auth.php` and switch to the new driver:

 {% highlight php %}
 <?php